 My daughter who is in the fifth grade (at the time of writing this post) is a very talented writer.
 Her teachers tell me how she excels in English and creative writing and I am very proud of her accomplishments.
 I am teaching her though that she needs to channel her gifts and use them in a way that would honor God and his commands.

-I encourage my daughter to go to college and expand her writing abilities, but I also tell her that a career outside the home and without a family is not what God teaches in his Word is right for her.
+While I encourage to use her to use her writing skills to one day have a Christian woman’s blog (under the direction of her husband of course), I also tell her that a career outside the home and without a family is not what God teaches in his Word is right for her.

 I Timothy 5:14